adrianlimws/adrianlimws/README.md

 - Write a large scale app that can benefit others in someways

 ### Currently swimming in...
-- ⚠ Kotlin language and experimenting with Android Development in hopes to create an app that puts Dating apps payment schemes to shame.
+- ⚠ Arduino
-- ❇ SvelteKit in its awesomeness, React/Vue is OK 〽.
+- ❇ SvelteKit in its awesomeness
 - ☢ Machine Learning in all its mystery and confusion
 - 🖼️ UI/UX